Bilateral monopoly: Overview

+Characteristics

 A bilateral monopoly requires the cooperation of both the monopolist and monopsonist to maximise their respective profits.
 Arthur Lyon Bowley argued that both parties follow a price leadership strategy in which the seller sets the price to maximise their profits and the buyer responds by setting the quantity to maximise their profits.
 This strategy can be analysed using the theory of Nash bargaining games, and market price and output will be determined by forces like bargaining power of both buyer and seller, with a final price settling in between the two sides' points of maximum profit.
 A bilateral monopoly model is often used in situations where the switching costs of both sides are prohibitively high.

 The lack of alternatives within a given market gives way for vertical integration where the monopolist and monopsonist merge to control both upstream and downstream entities.
 An example of a monopolist using vertical integration to maximise their control is Standard Oil in the United States which is best known for its monopoly of oil production and refinery in the late nineteenth and early twentieth century.
-The market power that Standard Oil acquired from its monopoly of oil production allowed it to exert unreasonable control over the railroads used to transport their oil.
+The market power that Standard Oil acquired from its monopoly of oil production allowed it to exert control over the railroads used to transport their oil.
 Standard Oil forced the railroads to exclusively service Standard Oil's business and to lower their prices otherwise Standard Oil would pull all of their business from that railroad company.
 In this case, the bilateral monopoly quickly became a structure of vertical integration with Standard Oil being both the monopolist and monopsonist.

 In economic theory, the price in a bilateral monopoly market was initially considered to be indeterminate.
 This is because the final price in a bilateral monopoly market is generated by the bargaining process between buyers and sellers.
 The relative bargaining power of buyers and sellers reduces this uncertainty to a bounded solution.
 The upper bound is the price that would be fixed if the seller had no bargaining power, and the lower bound is the price that would be fixed if the buyer had no bargaining power.
 If the price of the market is set in this range, the market is considered to be a bilateral monopoly.

 Economic theory suggests that a market with a bilateral monopoly may be relatively less efficient than a typical market with multiple buyers and sellers, and the quantity of products is relatively lower than in a market with multiple sellers.
 Consider the case of fixed marginal costs.
 The buyer's value is $2 or $4.
 Multiple sellers' competition may result in a price below $2 and an efficient level of trade.
 In contrast, if there is only one seller, the seller will choose to offer the goods at the maximum price of $4 to maximize profit.
 The buyer's actual value will be $2 half of the time, and no trade will take place, demonstrating the inefficiency of a single provider in comparison to several suppliers.